mth229/mth229.github.io/functions.md

 \end{cases}
 ~$$

-Translating this notation to `julia` can also be done with the `if-else-end` construct:
+Translating this notation to `Julia` can also be done with the `if-else-end` construct:

 ```
 function f(x)